Test administrator pleads guilty in U.S. college admissions scandal

 BOSTON (Reuters) - A former college entrance exam administrator pleaded guilty on Friday to charges that she participated in a vast U.S. fraud and bribery scheme that has resulted in charges against dozens of wealthy parents.

-Federal prosecutors in Boston said Niki Williams, a former employee of the Houston Independent School District, accepted bribes in exchange for allowing cheating on ACT and SAT exams.
+Federal prosecutors in Boston said Niki Williams, a former employee of the Houston Independent School District, accepted bribes in exchange for facilitating cheating on ACT and SAT exams.

-She appeared before a federal judge in Boston by video to plead guilty to one count of conspiracy to commit mail and wire fraud.
-Williams, 46, is scheduled to be sentenced on Dec.
-21. Her attorney did not respond to a request for comment.
+Williams, 46, appeared before a judge by video to plead guilty to conspiracy to commit mail and wire fraud.
+Defense lawyer Eric Tennen called Williams a dedicated special education teacher who administered hundreds of exams.

+“Unfortunately, in this capacity, in times of need, she exercised poor judgment and committed a criminal act,” he said.
+“For that, she is sorry.”

-Fifty-eight people have been charged in the “Varsity Blues” scandal, in which prosecutors said parents conspired with California college admissions consultant William “Rick” Singer to secure their children’s college admissions fraudulently.
+Fifty-eight people have been charged in the scandal, in which prosecutors said parents conspired with California college admissions consultant William “Rick” Singer to secure their children’s college admissions fraudulently.

 The parents include “Desperate Housewives” star Felicity Huffman, who received a 14-day prison sentence, and “Full House” star Lori Loughlin, who was sentenced to two months in prison.